Editor’s Note: This post was originally published in June 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 - to conduct by holding and guiding

-Instead of telling bossy girls (or bossy children in general) that they have leadership skills, we should guide them on what it actually means to be a leader.
+Instead of telling bossy girls (or bossy children in general) that they have leadership skills, we should guide them on what it means to be a leader.
 It’s easy to order others around.
-My son is only three months old and he’s already mastered being “the boss” by crying out whenever he needs something.
-As parents and adults who kids look up to, we can model what it means to be a leader.
+When my son was only three months old, he already mastered being “the boss” by crying out whenever he needed something.
+As parents and adults who kids look up to, we should model what it means to be a leader.

 As parents and adults who kids look up to, we can model what it means to be a leader.Tweet

-We can do this by example in showing patience, empathy, and embracing failure to learn from what went wrong.
+We can do this by example when we show patience, empathy, and embrace failure to learn from what went wrong.
 We can involve our kids in the processes of our lives so they can learn what it means to be a good communicator, help plan a family outing, and have an optimistic outlook.
 We can be proud of developing our children to be leaders in any aspect of their life.
-Because you don’t have to be promoted as the boss in order to lead.
+By starting early, we can show our kids that they don’t have to be promoted as the boss in order to lead.